Panic attacks and panic disorder

 One of the worst things about panic attacks is the intense fear that you'll have another one.
 You may fear having a panic attack so much that you avoid situations where they may occur.
 You may even feel unable to leave your home (agoraphobia) because no place feels safe.

 When to see a doctor

-It's not known what causes panic attacks or panic disorder.
-Things that may play a role include:
+It's not known what causes panic attacks or panic disorder, but these factors may play a role:

 Some research suggests that your body's natural fight-or-flight response to danger is involved in panic attacks.
 For example, if a grizzly bear came after you, your body would react instinctively.
 Your heart rate and breathing would speed up as your body prepared itself for a life-threatening situation.
 Many of the same reactions occur in a panic attack.
 But it's not known why a panic attack occurs when there's no obvious danger present.

-Symptoms of panic disorder often start either in late adolescence or early adulthood and affect more women than men.
+Symptoms of panic disorder often start in the late teens or early adulthood and affect more women than men.